Cap-Gap Extension

 - they are a cap-subject employer;

-- the H-1B petition is for a change of status to H-1B with an October 1 start date.
+- the H-1B petition is for a change of status to H-1B; and

 - If the H-1B petition is waitlisted: